softwaregroup-bg/ut-run/README.md

                             return {}; // params for bus.method.name3
                         },
                         result: (result, assert) => {
-                            return assert; // do some assertions
+                            return assert; // do some assertions for bus.method.name3 }
-                        }
                     }])
                     .then(() => {